untung29/marcos/README.md

 _Marcos is a mobile app that provides information about the cryptocurrencies price, total volume, and etc. Moreover, it also provides information about the trending cryptocurrency based on its volume._

 **HOW TO RUN THE APP?**
+1. Clone this project
-1. npm install
+2. Inside the directory, npm install
-2. expo start
+3. expo start
+4. Install expo in your device and scan the barcode with your device's camera

 **FEATURES**